ginseng666/Abgeordnete-MPs-Austria-1920-2021/README.md

 * clubs: array of all parliamentary clubs in which the person was/is a member (note that clubs are not identical with political parties; also there have been several name changes, leading to a larger number of clubs than there were parties in parliament) (Klub)
 * sessions: array of all parliamentary sessions in which the person held a seat (independent of the time the seat was held); they are numbered in roman numerals (V. was the first session of the Second Republic in 1945) (Gesetzgebungsperiode)
 * nr: array; contains objects of each independent time period the person held a seat in the national assembly; the object itself contains the "club" the person was a member of, the start and the end date (strings; dd.mm.yyyy); if the person holds currently a seat, "end" = "ongoing"
-* others: all other seats held by the person as stated in the section "Mandate", split into the following fields:
+* others: all other seats held by the person as stated in the section "Mandate", split into the following fields :
     * br: array; seats in the 2. chamber (Bundesrat)
     * eup: array; seats in the European Parliament
     * government: array; functions in a government (this is a rough summary of very different functions, including federal ministries, secretaries, temporary assignments and so on)